 Choosing to use my consulting you are secure in the knowledge that someone has heard your child's individual story and is creating a plan with their unique strengths and needs in mind.

-1 Hour Consultation & follow up Behavior Plan: $150
+1 Hour Consultation & Follow up email with summarization of information.

 As a Moderate/Severe Special Education Teacher for 10 years, I am extremely familiar with IEP's and 504 Plans and what each entails.
 I have worked with both of these as a teacher and as a parent and can appreciate the emotional stress it can put on a family.
 My job is to help take away some of that stress and stand with you, listen to your questions and concerns, and be someone who is there for support and advocacy during the meeting.
 This includes;